castore-dev/castore/README.md

 const johnDowAggregate: UserAggregate = johnDowEvents.reduce(usersReducer);
 ```

 > ☝️ Note that aggregates are always **computed on the fly**, and NOT stored.
-Changing them does not require any data migration whatsoever (except if you use snapshots, an invalidation is needed first).
+Changing them does not require any data migration whatsoever.

 ### 🎁 `EventStore`